The Importance of Simple Design in Marketing Your Brand

 What every growing company is striving for when it comes to branding is recognition.

-Today, right designs are the simple ones – those that catch your attention and recognisable from the corner of an eye.
+Today, the right designs are the simple ones – those that catch your attention and are recognisable from the corner of an eye.

 The purpose of a logo is to bring your brand to mind instantly – the simpler, the better.

-A complicated design filled with unnecessary information make it difficult for audiences to commit to memory.
+A complicated design filled with unnecessary information makes it difficult for audiences to commit to memory.

 Sometimes, a unique tone of colour is enough to make a particular design recognisable.

 It could also be a mix of colours, various distorted shapes or just something creative that no one yet thought of.